Mambura/Mambura/README.md

 <!-- ============ ENGAGE / CTA ============ -->
 ## Work with me, or learn alongside me

-I publish these builds so practitioners and people moving up in the field can study how the work is actually reasoned through, not just read theory about it.
+I publish these builds so practitioners and people moving up in the field can study how the work is actually reasoned through.
 Everything here is meant to be used: clone it, adapt it, challenge it.

 If you are an organisation that wants this done properly on your own infrastructure (SOC deployment, detection engineering, a security assessment, or a governance programme that survives an audit) that is the work I do.
 The labs show the method; the engagement applies it to your environment.